PCemOnMac/PCemV16macOS/README.md

 **Under macOS 11 (Big Sur):**

-Only follow step 1 if you have previously installed wxmac via Homebrew.
+Follow the same steps 1-4 as described above for Mojave & Catalina, but ommitting the command to install wxmac via Homebrew.

-1. In Terminal run:
+If wxmac is already installed, in Terminal run:

 brew uninstall wxmac

-(Alternatively, you can go to usr/local/Cellar and move the wxmac folder elsewhere, unless/until you want the unmodified brew version installed again)
+Alternatively, you can go to usr/local/Cellar and move the wxmac folder elsewhere, unless/until you want the unmodified Homebrew version installed again.

 2. Download wxmac from source: